 Tom's professionalism enabled Mary to book her trip with confidence.
 Everything set, she couldn't wait for the trip.
 She was excited when the travel date came.
 In March 2013, Mary began her 12-day adventure across China.

-In Hong Kong, she met an old family friend and visited the war cemetery and even saw the black kite, a bird of prey that spends much time soaring and gliding to hunt for food by chance, through which she connected with her deceased dad.
+In Hong Kong, she met an old family friend and visited the war cemetery and by chance even saw the black kite, a bird of prey that spends much time soaring and gliding to hunt for food, through which she connected with her deceased dad.

 In Guilin, she took a cruise down the famed Li River to see the impressive limestone peaks.
 She also cycled around the countryside of Yangshuo, a picturesque town famous for its stunning karst landscape, where she got a better understanding of the local traditions and culture.